Jo-Ann Morgan during ArtPrize 2022, at Cornerstone Church, Heritage Hill, Grand Rapids, MI

 Artist’s Statement

-I am currently producing a series that brings attention to the mass shooting of children at Robb Elementary School in of Uvalde, TX.
-These quilted memorials are individualized portraits but they are also meant to be universal.
-They celebrate the short lives of the ten-year-old victims and are meant to evoke our collective outrage.
+I next embarked on a series that brings attention to the mass shooting of nineteen children and two teachers at Robb Elementary School in of Uvalde, Texas, May 24, 2022.
+These quilted memorials are individualized portraits, but they are also universal.
+They celebrate the short lives of the ten-year-old victims and their teachers.
+These fabric memorials are meant to evoke our collective outrage.

 To contact Jo-Ann Morgan: